jjloomis/zoom-h2n-audio-recorder/turning-on-the-zoom-h2n.md

-# Turning on the Zoom H2n
+# Powering on the Zoom H2n

 * Press and hold the `Hold` button downward.